 The cockfight opens the door to a lot more enchantment, comic and tragic, before Gil reaches a pat but reasonably satisfying resolution — after all, we are rooting for him.

 Thomas Lyons as the schlemiel finds humor in broad type and stunning subtlety.
 Denny Dale Bess is scary as the local impresario who, with the deep Western drawl, takes things to the edge.
-Megan Tusing is amusing and convincing as the nasty mouthed Macdonald’s manager, who doubles as an over-plump chicken: at the risk of repeating an idea, I’d say you have to see Megan Tusing as Philipa.
+Megan Tusing is amusing and convincing as the nasty mouthed McDonald’s manager, who doubles as an over-plump chicken: at the risk of repeating an idea, I’d say you have to see Megan Tusing as Philipa.
 Delphi Harrington is the lazy, self-centered mother who put lipstick and make-up on her little boy (the psychology is a little simplistic).

-If you are anywhere in range of this play, you’re lucky: you can see Year Of The Rooster.
-Don't miss the chance.
+If you are anywhere in range of this play, you’re lucky; you can see Year Of The Rooster.
+Don’t miss the chance.

-Year Of The Rooster plays in an extended run at the Ensemble Theater on Manhattan's west side through February 1, 2014.
-For more information and tickets, click on live link of title.
+Year Of The Rooster plays in an extended run at the Ensemble Theater on Manhattan’s west side through February 1, 2014.